mulaxn/COMP4300_Project/2025-11-04 - Proposal/README.md

   ex.
 A map that pops-up when a hotkey is pressed, and goes away when pressed again.

-- **Audio**: [Game Name] will *possibly* feature original music mixed with pre-made music and sounds that play when their respective entity is interacted with in numerous ways (health loss, death, etc.).
+- **Audio**: De-Structure will *possibly* feature original music mixed with pre-made music and sounds that play when their respective entity is interacted with in numerous ways (health loss, death, etc.).

   ex.
 The player hits an enemy NPC with a spell; the cast spell makes a noise and the NPC makes a noise as it takes damage.

-- **Assets**: [Game Name] will feature unique assets not previously provided in class.
+- **Assets**: De-Structure will feature unique assets not previously provided in class.

   ex.
 Pre-made asset packs available online in order to model terrain, NPCs, spells, etc.